 - it takes 4–6 days for the river level to peak following heavy rain, as water moves down the catchment area from the west

 - flooding on the island and in the Botley Road area occurs very slowly and there is plenty of time to prepare

-- the lowest point in the island is the junction of South Street and Bridge Street and the water rises here first – not along the river bank
+- the lowest point in the island is towards the southern end and the water rises here first

 - even in recent severe flood events only a small number of properties on the island have been affected